michaelachrisco/ReadOnlyTraitLaravel/README.md

 $legacyUser->set_user_name('bob');

 $result = $legacyUser->save();
-//User is not saved and ReadOnlyException is thrown.
+//User is not saved.
+//ReadOnlyException is thrown.
  ?>
 ```